shortbread-tiles/shortbread-docs/README.md

 This repository contains the description of the tile schema, i.e. which layers there are on which zoom levels and which attributes to expect on features in that layer.

+At present, this is still "work in progress" and very much a moving target.

 ## Installation

 This repository does not have installable software.
 You will need to use a software